ualberta-cmput301/ualberta-cmput301.github.io/content/general/midterms.md

 ---

-The Midterm Exams consist of three exams, each with three questions, taking about 10 minutes each.
-You must complete your midterm during your scheduled class time—only for your section.
+The Midterm Exams consist of 1 midterm exam, each with 1 or more questions. ou must complete your midterm during your scheduled class time—only for your section.
 Taking the same midterm twice is a violation of the Student Academic Integrity Policy, and neither will be graded.